Published by : Bipin BaloniPublished on: May 26, 2026

 6. Enhances Cognitive Abilities

 Pranayama helps to improve the functioning of the brain in different ways.
 It helps bring positive changes to memory, problem-solving, and reaction time.
-Doing Pranayama regularly also reduces your stress, which is good for your brain.
+Doing pranayama regularly also reduces your stress, which is good for your brain.
 Additionally, it provides more oxygen to your brain, keeping it more awake and active.
-Overall, Pranayama is great for keeping your mind sharp and focused.
+Overall, pranayama is great for keeping your mind sharp and focused.

-Certain Pranayama practices, such as Nadi Shodhana Pranayama (Alternate Nostril Breathing) and Brahmari Pranayama (Humming Bee Breath) enhance focus, clarity, and cognitive function by balancing brain hemispheres and calming the mind.
+Certain pranayama practices, such as Nadi Shodhana Pranayama (Alternate Nostril Breathing) and Brahmari Pranayama (Humming Bee Breath) enhance focus, clarity, and cognitive function by balancing brain hemispheres and calming the mind.

 7. Better Sleep Quality